abhi93shekJha/python_concepts/multithreading_and_multiprocessing.md

 ### Process
 - It is a program in execution.
 - Many processes run by os in the backgroud.
-- It has it's own memory space (heaps, code, data (static or global)).
+- It has it's own memory space (heaps, code, data (static or global), files).
 - It also has its own register and stack.
 - A program contains instructions and it is run by a process.
 - Multiple processes can run a single program.